London Recordings

 London Recordings (or London Records and London Music Stream) is a British record label that marketed records in the United States, Canada, and Latin America for Decca Records from 1947 to 1980 before becoming semi-independent.
-The London name — as London American Recordings, often shortened to London American — was also used by British Decca in the UK market, for releases taken from American labels, which British Decca licensed.
+The London name – as London American Recordings, often shortened to London American – was also used by British Decca in the UK market, for releases taken from American labels, which British Decca licensed.

-The label is owned by Because Music, which also owned most of the post-1980 and post-1998 catalogues.
+The label is owned by Because Music, which also owns most of the label's 1980s and 1990s UK catalogue.

 History

 London arose from the split in ownership between the British and American branches of Decca Records.
 The American branch of London Records released British Decca records in the U.S., as British Decca could not use the "Decca" name there as well as vice-versa.
-The label was noted for classical albums made in then state-of-the-art stereophonic sound, and such artists as Georg Solti, Joan Sutherland and Luciano Pavarotti.
+The label was noted for classical albums made in then state-of-the-art stereophonic sound, and such artists as Georg Solti, Joan Sutherland, and Luciano Pavarotti.

-In a reverse situation, the London name was also used in the UK market by British Decca for releases taken from American labels which were licensed by British Decca, such as Imperial, Chess, Dot, Atlantic, Specialty, Essex and Sun, and the first two UK releases from Motown.
+In a reverse situation, the London name was also used in the UK market by British Decca for releases taken from American labels that were licensed by British Decca, such as Liberty, Imperial, Chess, Dot, Atlantic, Specialty, Essex and Sun, and the first two UK releases from Motown.
 By the 1960s more licensing deals had been made with Big Top, Monument, Parrot, Philles, and Hi, and subsidiary labels were London Atlantic, London Dot and London Monument (the last featuring Roy Orbison, who remained with London in the UK even after he signed for MGM Records in the U.S.).
 The lead person in arranging the distribution deals at that time was Mimi Trepel.

 An unusual feature was the letter code in the numbering system.
 From the late 1950s until 1973, the label bore the logo "London American Recordings", and on Radio Luxembourg it was known as "London American".

 In America, the label was best known as the American imprint of the pre–1971 recordings of the Rolling Stones (now owned by ABKCO).
 The label also originally issued some early LPs and singles by Texas-based band ZZ Top (whose catalog went to Warner Bros.
 Records when the band signed with that label).

 In the 1960s and 1970s London Records got involved in then innovative quadraphonic sound techniques and launched vinyl LPs.
 Beginning with their "Phase 4" series of immersive, spatialized STEREO sound (which was NOT quadraphonic despite claims to the contrary) which, along with their "FFRR - Full Frequency Range Recording" series and appellation, gained them a well earned reputation on their sound quality.